terrytianyuzhang/Sieve/README.md

 What we are doing: generating basis functions (something like multivariate Fourier basis), put everything in a LASSO solver (thank you glmnet!).
 That's it.

-(Question, suggestion, collaboration: shoot me an email: zty@uw.edu, Tianyu Zhang.
-Department of Biostatistics, University of Washington,)
+(Questions, suggestion, collaboration: shoot me an email: zty@uw.edu, Tianyu Zhang.
+Department of Biostatistics, University of Washington)